FAQ

 Report fraud to:

-– Oregon Housing and Community Services: Submit suspect behavior one of the following:
+– Oregon Housing and Community Services: Submit suspect behavior using our fraud incident report form in English and Spanish.

 – U.S. Department of the Treasury: Visit the Office of the Inspector General website for more information.